-- The campus is not in equilibrium-it is getting worse over time - At some point in the future, the financial inertia between the campus condition and where it needs to be will be enormous.
+- The campus is not in equilibrium-it is getting worse over time - At some point in the future, the financial inertia between the campus condition and where it needs to be will be dition.
+The chart displays a one-time infusion of funds, and a enormous.
 It will take an extraordinary action to pull it back into shape.